Pakoras are a Ramazan and rainy day staple in Pakistan. My personal favorite are the ones made with spinach: palak

 - Salt to taste

-- 2 tsp coriander seeds roasted and ground
+- 2 teaspoon coriander seeds roasted and ground

 - 2 teaspoon red chilli flakes

 - 1 bunch spinach leaves trimmed and halved

 - Place the besan in a large bowl and add salt, ground coriander seeds, chili flakes and baking soda.
 Slowly pour in the water, whisking it in till the mixture is consistent (it shouldn't be watery or too thick).

 - Fry each side till it becomes a medium brown.
 Flip.
 The timing will vary based on the heat of the pan.
 Bring the heat down to low if the pan begins to overheat and pakoras begin to burn easily

 - Transfer fried pakoras on paper towels to absorb excess oil.